AlexCarolan/Christmas-Game/README.md

 Platform Game
 1. when lives drops to zero and causes game restart, then lives should reset to 3
-2. make key collectibles flash (but not other collectibles)
 3. add hazards (needed for kitchen)
 4. display n/m items collected
 5. sleigh level should move right automatically